renatootescu/ETL-pipeline/README.md

     aws_access_key_id =
     aws_secret_access_key =

-You will also have to enter the mongoDB connection string (or environemnt variable or file with the string) in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script, line 16:
+You will also have to enter the mongoDB connection string (or environment variable or file with the string) in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script, line 16:

     client = pymongo.MongoClient('mongoDB_connection_string')